mdsmus/aristoxenus/docs/score.rst

 documented yet).
 A local comment can also be used to store an instrument name but is difficult to parse automatically.

-.. attribute:: Score.measure_numbers
+.. attribute:: Aristoxenus.Score.measure_numbers

-The attribute:attr:`Score.measure_numbers` is a list with the position of the beginning of every measure in the spine.
-It's intended to be used to quickly extract measures from a score.g
+The attribute:attr:`Aristoxenus.Score.measure_numbers` is a list with the position of the beginning of every measure in the spine.
+It's intended to be used to quickly extract measures from a aristoxenus.score.g

-.. autofunction:: score.make_notes
+.. autofunction:: aristoxenus.score.make_notes

    It's a helper function to make notes quickly: